earnolmartin/simple_ellipsis/README.md

 ### About

-Simple Ellipsis is a jQuery plugin that allows you to ellipsis long sections of text and unellipsis long sections of text with a mouse click.
+Simple Ellipsis is a jQuery plugin that allows you to ellipsis long sections of text & HTML and unellipsis long sections of text & HTML with a mouse click.

 Unlike CSS text ellipsis overflow, this plugin allows you to quickly ellipsis, hide, and show the full unellipsis text with a mouse click.